Transformative Use and Copyright Infringement Lawsuits

 The transformative use concept arose from a 1994 decision by the U.S. Supreme Court.
 In Campbell v.
 Acuff-Rose Music, the Court focused not only on the small quantity taken from the copyrighted work but also on the transformative nature of the defendant’s use.
+The case concerned a song by the group 2 Live Crew entitled "Pretty Woman," which, according to an affidavit, was meant to "through comical lyrics, satirize the original work."
+The original work was a rock ballad entitled "Oh, Pretty Woman."
 The Court was persuaded that no infringement occurred because the defendant added a new meaning and message rather than simply superseding the original work.
 This meant that the new work likely would not affect the market for the original work, so the copyright owner would not suffer financial harm.
 The standard for determining whether a type of use is transformative remains blurry, but courts have provided some examples of works that meet or fail this test.

 Examples of Meeting the Transformative Use Test